-Since its inception in 1996, over £1million in Partnership Funding grants has been provided each year to community groups and voluntary/third sector organisations operating in East Lothian.
-In the last year, 2017, £1,918,000 was awarded.
-These organisations have made a significant and positive contribution to the vibrancy and wellbeing of East Lothian’s communities and promoted partnership working.
+Since its inception in 1996 over £1million in Partnership Funding grants has been provided each year to community groups and voluntary/third sector organisations operating in East Lothian.
+These organisations have made a significant and positive contribution to the vibrancy, resilience and wellbeing of East Lothian’s communities and promoted partnership working.

-We are keen to build on the success of Partnerships Grants by maintaining a scheme which ensures grants are aligned with the strategic outcomes of the Council Plan and the East Lothian Partnership’s community planning priorities.
+We are keen to build on the success of Partnerships Grants to ensure grants are aligned with the strategic outcomes of the Council Plan and the East Lothian Partnership’s community planning priorities.

 Who can apply?